 The training is a bit thin, but then the software is still in pre-launch (at the time I’m writing this) and I do expect additional video tutorials will be added in the coming days.

-Right now there are no trading strategies provided to help you capitalize on the information presented in CryptoSuite.
+Right now there are no crypto currency trading strategies provided to help you capitalize on the information presented in CryptoSuite.
 That’s something where iCoinPro excels.

-Right now, combining both systems – CryptoSuite for the trading info and iCoinPro for the trading strategies – seems like a very good combination to me.
+Right now, combining both systems – CryptoSuite for the trading info and iCoinPro to learn cryptocurrency trading strategies – seems like a very good combination to me.

 Hopefully, trading strategy training videos will be added into CryptoSuite in the future.